salesforcecli/plugin-source/messages/push.md

+# summary

+Push changed source from your project to an org to keep them in sync.

 # description

-push source to a scratch org from the project

-# descriptionLong

-Pushes changed source from your project to a scratch org to keep them in sync.

-# help

 If the command detects a conflict, it displays the conflicts but does not complete the process.
 After reviewing the conflict, rerun the command with the --forceoverwrite parameter.

+# examples

+- Push source to your default org:

+  <%= config.bin %> <%= command.id %>

+- Push source to the org with alias "myscratch"; ignore any conflicts and overwrite with org with the local project changes; wait for only 5 minutes:

+  <%= config.bin %> <%= command.id %> --target-org myscratch --wait 5 --forceoverwrite

-# flags.waitLong
+# flags.wait.summary

 Number of minutes to wait for the command to complete and display results to the terminal window.

+# flags.wait.description

 If the command continues to run after the wait period, the CLI returns control of the terminal window to you.
-The default is 33 minutes.

-# flags.forceoverwrite

-ignore conflict warnings and overwrite changes to scratch org

-# flags.forceoverwriteLong
+# flags.forceoverwrite.summary

-Runs the push command even if conflicts exist.
-Changes in the project overwrite changes in the scratch org.
+Ignore conflict warnings and push source anyway; changes in the project overwrite changes in the org.

-# flags.replacetokens

-replace tokens in source files prior to deployment

-# flags.replacetokensLong
+# flags.replacetokens.summary

-Replaces tokens in source files prior to deployment.
+Replace tokens in source files prior to deployment.

-# flags.ignorewarnings

-deploy changes even if warnings are generated

-# flags.ignorewarningsLong
+# flags.ignorewarnings.summary

-Completes the deployment even if warnings are generated.
+Deploy changes even if warnings are generated.

-# flags.quiet
+# flags.quiet.summary

-minimize json and sdtout output on success
+Minimize JSON and sdtout output on success.

 # sourcepushFailed